robertjchristian/MRC/PENDING/MRC48.md

 ---

 ## Rationale & Value Proposition
-Smart Agent developers must acquire compute through holding MOR tokens, or by purchasing compute directly [need to clarify this existing mechanism].
+Smart Agent developers must acquire compute through holding & staking MOR tokens, or by purchasing compute directly [need to clarify this existing mechanism].
 These developers may not be interested in a large monetary exposure to MOR tokens to access the compute required for their agent, and will attempt to find other mechanisms to access compute without large initial investment, at a low cost.
 MOR holders who are not utilizing compute will be interested in “lending” their compute to create a revenue stream.

 MOR Borrowers: Borrowing MOR to access the compute.
-MOR Lenders: Lending MOR to monetize their unused compute allocation.
-MOR Protocol: x basis points of reward amount will be paid to the Morpheus ecosystem
+(Paying fee to lenders) MOR Lenders: Lending MOR to monetize their unused compute allocation.
+(Receiving fee from borrowers) MOR Protocol: x basis points of reward amount will be paid to the Morpheus ecosystem (Receiving fee from borrowers)

 ---